stefanjudis/grunt-photobox/README.md

 Switch on the usage of imageMagick to see the difference of old and new images even clearer.
 **make sure imageMagick and included commands are installed on your system:**
-Check the following commands in your environmant:
+Check the following commands in your environment:

 ```
 $ which compare